rejmank/blog/content/articles/aws/Policy.md

 tags = ["AWS", "IAM"]
 draft = false
 +++
+# Policy

-We have two types of policies, resource based policies and identity based policy.
-The difference is that for identity based policy we are saying who can do what.
-Eg. Users in a group developers can create new AWS lambdas.
-Resource based policies set up what can resource, such as EC2 do.
+We have two types of policy, resource-based policy and identity-based policy.
+The difference is that for identity-based policies we say who can do what.
+For example, users in a developer group can create new AWS lambdas.
+Resource based policies say what resources like EC2 can do.

 - [IAM]({{< ref "./iam" >}})